fenago/machine-learning/lab_guides/lab_8.md

 In this section, you will learn about how scaling and standardizing the data can lead to an improvement in the overall performance of the linear support vector machines.
-The concept of scaling remains the same as in the case of the previous chapters, and it will not be discussed here.
+The concept of scaling remains the same as in the case of the previous labs, and it will not be discussed here.
 In order to scale the data, we use the following code:

 ```